-In my studio, this year is all about student autonomy.
+In my studio, we have been working towards student autonomy.
 How can I give my students more choice in their lesson, their repertoire, & their practice?
 And … how can I help them make smart choices during the week?

 What Practice Often Looks Like

 A couple years ago, homework time was a bit of a nightmare in our home.
 The current trend of teaching students math strategies & avoiding teaching math facts made for long nights & a lot of tears.
 First, it was figuring out what the problem was asking (Do I need to add, subtract, multiply or divide?).
 Then, list at least 2 strategies that could be used.
 And, finally doing the actual math involved using dots on a page or some other tool.
 Needless to say, one page of homework was taking well over an hour with the myriad of steps involved.